#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 3. Clogged Gutters

 Blocked gutters prevent water flow, causing water to pool and eventually seep under the roofing material.
 Leaves, twigs, and other debris can clog gutters, so cleaning them regularly is essential.
-Consider using a plastic scoop to clear out the debris and ensure your gutters are not only free from blockages but also properly aligned.
+Consider using a plastic scoop to clear out the debris and ensure your gutters are not only free from blockages but also correctly aligned.

 You can also look at incorporating gutter guards into your roofing system.
 These are great at removing unwanted debris from your guttering system, ensuring less potential for blockages and damage.